Who do I make cheques payable to?

-Old Oak Building Managers' regular hours are Monday to Friday from 8:00am to 5:00pm.
-During the beginning and end of the months, Building Managers are available after hours for move-ins and move-outs.
-There is always a Building Manager or Assistant Building Manager on call to deal with emergencies.
+Old Oak Assistant Property Managers' regular hours are Monday to Friday from 8:00am to 5:00pm.
+During the beginning and end of the months, Assistant Property Managers are available after hours for move-ins and move-outs.
+There is always an Assistant Property Manager on call to deal with emergencies.

 Visitor Parking is for the use of visitors only; residents are not permitted to park in visitor parking areas.

 Parking policies are strictly enforced by Building Management staff.
 Thank you for complying with the parking policies posted in your building.

 For non-emergency repairs needed throughout your tenancy, please complete an online maintenance request here.
 It is very convenient and you will be able to track the status of requested repairs.
 In the event you do not have access to a computer or mobile device, or for emergency repairs, please contact your Assistant Property Manager who will be pleased to assist you.
 You may also visit your Assistant Property Manager's office and complete a paper maintenance request.
 These requests can be found just outside the office door and slipped into the mail slot once completed.

 Old Oak has several convenient options available for you.